 Some of the best protein sources on keto are eggs, meat, poultry, fish, avocados, low-carb dairy products like hard cheeses and heavy cream.

 Don’t forget about fat when it comes to your keto workout meal plan!
-Dietary fats are essential for producing testosterone, increasing libido, and boosting overall energy levels to help you perform better in the gym.
+Dietary fats are essential for producing testosterone and boosting overall energy levels to help you perform better in the gym.
 They also aid in maintaining healthy skin and hair while promoting longevity in general (1).
 You can get dietary fat from both animal products like beef or pork, as well as plant sources like coconut oil or avocado.

 The best sources of quality fats for meals and snacks include: